lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-12-verifying-distributed-systems-isabelle.md

 <iframe width="550" height="315" src="https://www.youtube-nocookie.com/embed/7w4KC6i9Yac" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you want to work on this kind of thing, I will soon be looking for a PhD student to work with me on formalising distributed algorithms in Isabelle, based at [TU Munich](https://www.in.tum.de/en/in/cover-page/).
+If you want to work on this kind of thing, I will soon be looking for a PhD student to work with me on formalising distributed algorithms in Isabelle.
 If this sounds like something you want to do, please [get in touch](https://martin.kleppmann.com/contact.html)!

 *This is a guest post by [Martin Kleppmann](https://martin.kleppmann.com/).
 Please let me know if you are interested in contributing a post of your own.*

+*Postscript added 10 April 2024*: Martin has since moved from TU Munich to the University of Cambridge, and looks forward to supervising students there.